-Before the movie Blood Diamond came out, not many people cared about where the diamond they are buying came from.
+Before Blood Diamond came out, not many people cared about where the diamond they are buying came from.
 Now, when shopping for a piece of jewelry with a diamond in it, you would watch where it came from.
 At times you might be greeted with reluctance, but it had to be asked.

 Why?
 Because it is an ethical choice to go for a conflict-free diamond.

 A conflict-free diamond is mined and shipped with no association to any rebel or terror groups that run the diamond’s illegal trade – like what was depicted in the Blood Diamond.